mhinz/vim-lookup/README.md

 # vim-lookup

 This plugin is meant for VimL programmers.
-It knows how to jump to the definitions of script-local and autoload variables or functions:
+It jumps to definitions of variables or functions even when they're in other files:

 - [x] `s:var`
 - [x] `s:func()`